What Every Importer Should Know About the Tariff Refund Process in 2026

 Will Tariffs Be Refunded Under the Latest US Trade Policies?

-As of 2025, US trade policy is at a crossroads.
+US trade policy remains at a crossroads.
 Importers are keenly watching whether recent changes in policy or law will lead to broad tariff refunds.
 One major development has been the legal challenge to tariffs imposed under the previous administration.
 In late 2025, the US Supreme Court heard arguments on the lawfulness of certain tariffs implemented via the president’s emergency economic powers.
 This case is a big deal: if the Court ultimately rules those tariffs were unconstitutional or otherwise improper, it could potentially force the government to stop collecting them (going forward) and possibly refund huge sums that were collected over the past couple of years.

 The White House, for its part, has signaled that it would comply with any court decision.
 That said, as of the time of writing, the tariffs in question (including certain IEEPA-based tariffs and the big Section 301 China tariffs) remain in effect.
 There hasn’t been a policy decision to voluntarily refund or cancel them entirely.
 For example, the Section 301 China tariffs are undergoing a statutory review, but no major rollback has occurred yet.
 Instead, what we’ve seen are adjustments: the USTR has extended some temporary exclusions to help with supply chain issues, and there have been negotiations with China that paused additional tariff hikes and even reduced a subset of tariffs (like the so-called fentanyl-related tariff) by 10%.

-When those reductions happen, importers benefit going forward, and if any duties were overpaid during a brief period before the change, CBP has mechanisms to refund the difference (as happened earlier in 2025 when a tariff rate was lowered mid-year and refunds were allowed for the overpaid portion).
+When those reductions happen, importers benefit going forward, and if any duties were overpaid during a brief period before the change, CBP has mechanisms to refund the difference (as happened in 2025 when a tariff rate was lowered mid-year and refunds were allowed for the overpaid portion).

 One cautionary note: even if some tariffs do get lifted or refunded, new trade measures could replace them.
 So it’s wise for companies to treat tariff management as an ongoing strategic task, something that requires constant attention, rather than a one-time win or lose situation.